 Catalina Taco Salad shows up frequently on our weeknight dinner table because it’s one of those really smart recipes:

-- It has loads of color.
-(I’ve added Romaine lettuce, red cabbage and matchstick carrots!)
-Lots of color not only looks yummy, it promises variety of flavor, texture and a well-rounded dose of good vitamins.
+It has loads of color.
+(I’ve added Romaine lettuce, red cabbage and matchstick carrots to amp it up!)
+It not only looks yummy, but lots of color promises variety of flavors, textures and a well-rounded dose of nutrients.

-- This recipe is super versatile.
+This dish is versatile.
 It’s a winner on a busy Wednesday night.
 It is THE star when taken to a cookout or potluck, even a tailgate!
 And it’s perfect at the lake or beach.

-- The addition of the extra veggies and a simple homemade salad dressing keep the integrity of the recipe while giving it a little fresh update.
+The addition of the extra veggies and a simple homemade salad dressing keeps the integrity of the original recipe while giving it a fresh update that carries it forward.

 It’s All About the Dressing

-Let’s not forget the Catalina salad dressing.
-It is after all what makes this dish a retro classic and sets it apart from all other taco salads.
-There is just something about this tangy tomato-based dressing.
+Let’s talk about Catalina dressing.
+After all, it is what makes this dish a real retro classic.
+And honestly, it sets it apart from all other taco salads.
+There is just something about the tangy tomato-based dressing.
 A little sweet, a little savory, a lot of summer.
-Thinking about switching out the Catalina for salsa?
-Don’t.
-You’ll miss what this recipe is all about.
-Find my simple homemade recipe here.

 Likewise, if Ranch style beans aren’t available in your area, try using regular canned pinto beans and tossing them in a little taco seasoning after draining and rinsing them.